jcsnider431/node-db4-project/README.md

 The requirements for the system as stated by the client are:

-- Recipes have a name that must be unique (e.g. "Spaghetti Bolognese").
+- Recipes have a name that must be uni que (e.g. "Spaghetti Bolognese").
 - Recipes contain an ordered list of steps (e.g. "Preheat the oven", "Roast the squash").
 - Each step contains some instructions (e.g. "Preheat the oven") and belongs to a single recipe.
 - Steps might involve any number of ingredients (zero, one or more).